EngineerBetter/engineerbetter-hugo/content/blog/engineerbetter-kubernetes-certified-service-providers.md

 We look forward to helping Kubernetes users make sense of the bewildering array of components in front of them, and really move the needle on digital transformation.

-...and we haven't even talked about all the cool stuff we can do with [Concourse](https://concourse-ci.org/), [Control Tower](https://github.com/EngineerBetter/control-tower) and Kubernetes!
+...and we haven't even talked about all the cool stuff we can do with [Concourse](https://concourse-ci.org/) and [Control Tower](https://github.com/EngineerBetter/control-tower) on Kubernetes!

 ## Kubernetes and the Future of Cloud Foundry